arvados/rnaseq-cwl-training/lesson2/lesson2.md

 cwl-runner main.cwl main-input.yaml
 ```

-On Arvados with vscode, select "main.cwl" and then choose "Terminal -> Run task -> Run CWL workflow on Arvados"

 ### 3. Debugging the workflow

 A workflow can fail for many reasons: some possible reasons include